 - If we anticipate a delay in the work we are to complete for our client, we shall inform our clients as far in advance as possible.

-- Our client will own and have full access to the online assets and accounts we help to create on their behalf (such as domain names, email accounts, social media accounts and the like).
+- Unless otherwise agreed, our client will own and have full access to the online assets and accounts we help to create on their behalf (such as domain names, email accounts, social media accounts and the like).

 By adopting this code, we hope to assure our clients that they will receive quality, affordable services from us, and that we will maintain good communications with them every step of the way.

 We don’t pretend to have answers for everyone.
 This code works for us.
 What additional provisions do you think should be in a web developer code of conduct?